AliBeikmohammadi/TA-Explore/README.md

 # TA-Explore
 Implementation of **TA-Explore**, as presented in:
 * TA-Explore: Teacher-Assisted Exploration for Facilitating Fast Reinforcement Learning.
 In Proc. of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), London, United Kingdom, May 29 – June 2, 2023.
 * Human-Inspired Framework to Accelerate Reinforcement Learning.
-Submitted to the 26th European Conference on Artificial Intelligence (ECAI 2023), Kraków, Poland, September 30 - October 23, 2023.
+Submitted to the 22nd European Control Conference (ECC), Stockholm, Sweden, June 25 - 28, 2024.